-When a student becomes ill during school:

-- 1. He should inform his classroom teacher and secure permission to go to the Dean's Office. - 2.
+When a student becomes ill during school, he should inform his classroom teacher and secure permission to go to the Dean's Office.
+In other situations, he should inform the supervising adult of his illness and go to the Dean's Office.
 The Dean's Office will make all necessary phone calls and dismiss the student.